-Our Founder and President, Brent Paterson, did not intend to be engaged in crisis management in his career.
+Our Founder and President, Brent Paterson, did not intend to be engaged in emergency management in his career.
 It just happened and he could not walk away.

-His introduction to crisis management in higher education occurred in 1994 when the university where he was employed suffered a student death at an orientation program.
+His introduction to emergency management in higher education occurred in 1994 when the university where he was employed suffered a student death at an orientation program.
 The vice president approached him and said that we did not handle the situation well and I want you to find a better way to handle such situations in the future.
-At that time emergency plans and crisis teams were not common on college campuses.
-What plans and processes that did exist focused solely on the emergency responders’ role in a crisis.
+At that time emergency plans and emergency response teams were not common on college campuses.
+What plans and processes that existed focused solely on the community emergency responders’ role.
 There had to be a better way.

 We learned much during that time sharing what we learned with others through publications and presentations.
-When we moved on to other institutions, we remained enaged in crisis preparedness and response at those institutions.
-Other members of our team share similar experiences in finding themselves engaged in crisis management at instiutions where they work(ed) and being thrust into leadership roles.
+When we moved on to other institutions, we remained enaged in emergency preparedness and response at those institutions.
+Other members of our team share similar experiences in finding themselves engaged in emergency management at instiutions where they work(ed) and being thrust into leadership roles.

 Upon his retirement, Brent sought a way to give back to his profession and higher education.
-He contacted valued colleagues with experience in crisis management in higher education, shared his vision for a crisis consulting group that took a comprehensive approach to emergency management and that emphasized responding with compassion, understanding that crises create hardships for those directly impacted, those who experience secondary effects, and those responding to a crisis.
-He found that his colleagues shared in his vision and were willing to devote their time and resources to founding the crisis consulting group now known as Prepared Campus Consulting.
+He contacted valued colleagues with experience in emergency management in higher education, shared his vision for an emergency management consulting group that took a comprehensive approach and that emphasized responding with compassion, understanding that emergencies create hardships for those directly impacted, those who experience secondary effects, and those responding to a emergency.
+He found that his colleagues shared in his vision and were willing to devote their time and resources to founding the consulting group now known as Prepared Campus Consulting.

-We sought other experts in emergency and crisis management to join our group and were met with sincere interest and commitment to the group and to helping colleges and universities be successful in crisis preparations and response.
+We sought other experts in emergency management to join our group and were met with sincere interest and commitment to the group and to helping colleges and universities be successful in preparing for and responding to emergencies.

-Let us help you be prepared for the next crisis to strike your campus.
+Let us help you be prepared for the next emergency to strike your campus.

-Distinguished adminstrators in crisis management, campus safety and security, and executive leadership
+Distinguished adminstrators in emergency management, campus safety and security, and executive leadership

 Every institution is unique, and so are our evidence-based solutions